-Sandbox: Describes an open-ended, go-anywhere style of play employed in games like Gran Theft Auto 3.
+Sandbox: Describes an open-ended, go-anywhere style of play employed in games like Grand Theft Auto 3.

 Shmups: Short for "shoot 'em ups".
-Often used to describe 2D shooting games.
+Often used to describe frantic 2D shooting games.

-Shoulder buttons: Found on the controllers of most modern systems, these are located on the side of the controller that faces away from the player.
-These are usually pressed with your index fingers, and are usually analog (touch sensitive).
+Shoulder buttons: Found on the controllers of most modern systems, these are located on the back side of the controller.
+These are usually pressed with your index fingers and are often analog (touch sensitive).
 Also known as "triggers".

 Shovelware: Cheap, poorly programmed games that often flood the market to take advantage of a new trend or system.

-Slow-down: When more objects are on the screen than a system can handle, the game tends to slow down, often to the detriment of the gameplay.
+Slow-down: When more objects are on the screen than a system can handle, a game can slow down, often to the detriment of the gameplay.

-Smart Bomb: Popularized by Defender (1981), this weapon instantly destroys all enemies visible on the screen.
-Usually only available in limited supply.
+Smart Bomb: Popularized by Defender (1981), this weapon instantly destroys all visible enemies on the screen.
+These are only available in limited supply.

 Sprite: Animated images that form objects or characters in 2D games.
-These dominated video games until the Playstation popularized 3-D, polygon graphics in the mid-90's.
+These were supplanted by the 3D, polygon graphics of the mid-90's.

 Survival Horror: A genre popularized by Resident Evil (Playstation, 1996).
-A survival horror game is an intense 3-D adventure involving encounters with zombies and other monsters.
+A survival horror game is an intense 3D adventure involving encounters with zombies or other monsters.

-Switchbox: Used with older video game consoles, this device allows you to switch between game and television signals.
+Switchbox: Often used with older video game consoles, this device allows you to switch between game and television signals.